Killdeer Charadrius vociferus

 How to Identify

-I spotted this species in the wetlands near Technopark.
+I spotted this species the first time on an artificially levelled platform near Technopark.
+My observations and video recordings have been done in Parc Michel-Chartrand though.
 When exploring breeding grounds be careful where you step!

 Spring | Summer | Fall | Winter | |